Have you been told that fried food, chocolate, and dietary fat is bad for your skin? How about that the fascia blaster gets rid of cellulite?

-This is a common misconception in conventional skincare advice that is still misguidedly followed today, and yet there is no evidence or science to support this theory.
+These are common skincare misconceptions that are misguidedly followed today by many people.
+Yet, there is no evidence or science to support them.

 Your Skin NEEDS Dietary Fat